 - GPA, which must be a minimum of 2.5 at Mercer

-- you must be listed as a PTA Science major or PRE PTA major.
+- you must be listed as a Health Science AAS: PTA major or PTA major.

-Here's what you can do to help make sure that you are on the right track with your petition.
+Here's what you can do to help make sure that you are on the right track with your application.

 - Register to take a course at your earliest convenience so that you establish a semester of first matriculation date and a GPA at Mercer!

-- Make sure that you list PTA Science as your major in the admissions office, if your major is listed as something else, complete a change of major form.
+- Make sure that you list Health Science AAS: PTA as your major in the admissions office, if your major is listed as something else, complete a change of major form.

 - Meet with your advisor prior to scheduling your classes to make sure that you are taking the classes that you need to take to prepare yourself for the professional phase of the PTA program curriculum.